stone-payments/sdk-ios/README_en.md

 #### Notification messages

-Durring transactions the pinpad can send notification messages via NSNotificationCenter.
+During transactions the pinpad can send notification messages via `NSNotificationCenter`.
 These messages are displayed on pinpad's screen and can also be accessed by using a observer on NSNotificationCenter.
 Simply add the observer before starting the transaction and wait for a string as the example below:

 ```objective-c
 - (void)sendTransaction